pulumi/docs/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-docker-images/index.md

 the dependencies, and builds the image.
 Note that port 3000 must be open on your host machine.

-## Build your Docker Image with Pulumi
+## Pull a Docker Image with Pulumi

 {{% choosable language typescript %}}

 Before we start writing our Pulumi program, we need to install the right provider.
 In this case, we want to use the `@pulumi/docker` provider for Node.js, our language host.
-Let's to install the provider now:
+Let's install the provider now:

 ```bash
 cd ../